FFRR Records

-FFRR Records (sometimes credited as Full Frequency Range Recordings) is a dance music label previously run and founded by English DJ Pete Tong.
-Originally the dance music label of London Records, FFRR is currently a sublabel of Parlophone, a division of Warner Music Group.
-The label name references the recording technique (full frequency range recording) developed by Sir Edward Lewis's Decca Records.
+FFRR Records (sometimes credited as Full Frequency Range Recordings) is a dance music label founded as a subsidiary of London Records in 1986, with A&R run by the British DJ Pete Tong.
+Originally a part of London Records' label roster, FFRR is currently a sublabel of Parlophone, a division of Warner Music Group.
+Its activities were mostly halted in the early 2000s, until the label was revived in 2011.
+Its catalog was sold off in 2017, but the label was revived a second time in 2021, this time with a new identity.